slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Easy players are often just [deceiving](#on-charming) you.
 However - if you can identify them - there are people acting stupid that are easy wins.

-> *'Despise the free lunch.' -- Robert Greene (40th law of power)*
+> *"Despise the free lunch."
+-- Robert Greene (40th law of power)*

-> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*
+> *"Sometimes one pays most for the things one gets for nothing."
+-- Albert Einstein*

-> *'«El dorados» are never drawn in the map.'*
+> *"«El dorados» are never drawn in the map.'*

-> *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*
+> *"Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe."
+-- Albert Einstein*

 ### On desperate opponents

 Desperate players will risk everything in a fight.
 This gives them a huge advantage, they have nothing to lose.

-> *'Don’t fight a starving animal.
+> *"Don’t fight a starving animal.
 Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
-He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*
+He therefore re-sorts to all kinds of insolence."
+-- Balthasar Gracian*

-> *'Beware the fury of a patient man.' -- John Dryden*
+> *"Beware the fury of a patient man."
+-- John Dryden*

-> *'Beware of sad people.'*
+> *"Beware of sad people.'*

 ### On difficult opponents

 Besides outworking them, you'll need all weaponry.
 Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
 They may be effective but use them only on desperate situations: it’s a scar for life.

-> *'Put all the meat in the barbecue.' -- Jorge Jesus (soccer coach)*
+> *"Put all the meat in the barbecue."
+-- Jorge Jesus (soccer coach)*

-> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*
+> *"It’s hard to beat a person who never gives up."
+-- Babe Ruth*

-> *'Get others to do the work for you, but always take the credit.'
+> *"Get others to do the work for you, but always take the credit.'
-'Keep your hands clean.' -- Robert Greene (7th and 26th laws of power)*
+'Keep your hands clean."
+-- Robert Greene (7th and 26th laws of power)*

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

-> *'Do I not destroy my enemies when I make them my friends?' -- Abraham Lincoln*
+> *"Do I not destroy my enemies when I make them my friends?"
+-- Abraham Lincoln*

 ### On allies